fibo/fibo.github.io/_posts/2014-02-13-git-extras-on-windows.md

 cp bin/* /libexec/git-core/
 ```

 Last command differs from [original installation instructions](https://github.com/tj/git-extras/wiki/Commands#installation).
-Launching `make install` which will not work even if you install [make for Windows][4].
+Launching `make install` which will not work even if you install [make for Windows][make].

 I just copy bins where are located Windows Git shell ones.
 It seems tough but it works, and enables autocompletion too.